Why you should consider having an un-plugged wedding

 Having photographed many weddings already over the last few years including several un-plugged wedding.
 I was once asked by a wedding guest, who may I add, firmly grasping her iPad with the camera app open asked “Can I stand infront of you to take a photo quickly with my iPad?”.
-Did that not entirely defeat the object of why i’m here?
-I’m affraid to report it’s such a common thing, tablets and phones sticking out of the ensemble of either isle of the ceremony room, all competing for a blurry, back of the head image that will never go further than their device.
+Did that not entirely defeat the object of why i’m here I thought.
+Nowadays it’s such a common sight at a wedding.
+Tablets and phones sticking out of the ensemble of either isle of the ceremony room, all competing for a blurry, back of the head image that will never go further than their device.
 Why do people insist on photographing other peoples wedding who’ve been invited to be a guest and not a ‘photographer’?!

-A few of my recent couples have asked if it’s a good idea to go ‘un-plugged’ (no phones or tablets), not only is the attention soely on the couple but there can’t be any distractions such as a message beep or social media notification during the ceremony.
-Of course it doesn’t bother me at all and all guest freely allow me to get the job done most of the time and are polite to move away if needed.
+A few of the recent couples have asked if it’s a good idea to go ‘un-plugged’ (no phones or tablets), not only is the attention soely on the couple but there can’t be any distractions such as a message beep or social media notification during the ceremony.
+Of course all guest freely allow me to get the job done most of the time and are polite to move away if needed.
 On occasions theres often an enthusiast with a DSLR camera who would like to add something to their portfolio, you know the type, strap around the neck, leans out into the isle and tries to arrange people.
 Their focus totally not on the couple and ‘their’ special day.

-As part of the packages I offer, every couple will receive a gallery with all of the wedding photography images, so that they can share with their guests, giving the option to also digitally download each professional image of themselves at the wedding… straight to their phone!
-So your guests can enjoy the whole day and not have to worry about missing a moment.
+As part of the wedding photography packages I offer, every couple will receive an online wedding gallery.
+The wedding photography gallery is available to the married couple who can then share with their guests.
+Giving the option to also digitally download each professional image of themselves at the wedding… straight to their phone!
+So your guests can enjoy the whole day and not have to worry about miss documenting their attendance.